Votic language: History

-In the 19th century Votic was already declining in favour of Russian (there were around 1,000 speakers of the language by the start of the World War I).
+In the 19th century, Votic was already declining in favour of Russian (there were around 1,000 speakers of the language by the start of World War I).
 After the Bolshevik Revolution, under Lenin, Votic had a brief revival period, with the language being taught at local schools and the first-ever grammar of Votic (Jõgõperä/Krakolye dialect) being published.
 But after Joseph Stalin came into power, the language began to decline.
 World War II had a devastating effect on the Votic language, with the number of speakers considerably decreased as a result of military offensives, deliberate destruction of villages by Nazi troops, forced migration to the Klooga concentration camp in Estonia and to Finland under the Nazi government, and the Stalinist policy of "dispersion" immediately after the war against the families whose members had been sent to Finland under the Nazi government.
-Since then, the Votes have largely concealed their Votic identity, pretending to be Russians in the predominantly Russian environment.
+Since then, the Vots have largely concealed their Votic identity, pretending to be Russians in the predominantly Russian environment.
 But they continued to use the language at home and when talking to family members and relatives.
-After the death of Stalin, the Votes were no longer mistreated and many of those who had been sent away returned to their villages.
+After the death of Stalin, the Vots were no longer mistreated and many of those who had been sent away returned to their villages.
 But the language had considerably declined and the number of bilingual speakers increased.
 Because Votic was stigmatised as a language of "uneducated villagers", Votic speakers avoided using it in public and Votic children were discouraged from using it even at home because, in the opinion of some local school teachers, it prevented them from learning to speak and write in Russian properly.
-Thus, in the second half of the 20th century there emerged a generation of young ethnic Votes whose first language was Russian and who understood Votic but were unable to speak it.
+Thus, in the second half of the 20th century there emerged a generation of young ethnic Vots whose first language was Russian and who understood Votic but were unable to speak it.